azmainadel/azmainadel.github.io/pages/about.md

 My specialties include quickly learning new skills and programming languages, problem-solving, maintaining design principles and writing optimized codes.
 So far I have Java, C++, C, Python, Javascript, Dart, GoLang, SQL, HTML, CSS, Flutter, Android SDK,  Blockchain, MongoDB, MySQL, Git under my belt.
 I am using my free time on AWS, Spring, Node.js, and enhancing my overall knowledge.
 I have somewhat worked on a professional level with UI design and graphic design with Photoshop, Illustrator, XD.

+I have also had the privilege of participating in the domains of management and organization.
+I worked at and managed two non-profit organizations.
+I was also among the lead organizers of a national techfest and many other programs.

 I am always eager to learn new technologies and remain up-to-date.
 I believe in professionalism and sincerity for a task.
 I prefer teamwork and knowledge sharing over being a lone wolf in the jungle.

 <!-- <h6 style="color: #fff">